Springorum Origins in Bochum (1400–1600)

 These early Bochum references provide the background against which a clearly traceable family line begins to emerge in the seventeenth century, when the Springorum name becomes firmly established in Dortmund and the surrounding Ruhr area.

-Next: Springorum Families from Dortmund and the Ruhr Area (1600–1750)
+Next: Springorum Families in Dortmund Area (1600–1750)